 It contains a massive population of elephants and the park’s landscape is littered with baobab trees.
 However, the most famous population in Ruaha is its lion population.
-By some estimates, 10% of world’s wild lion population lives here and visitors are almost guaranteed to spot a few prides.
+By some estimates, 10% of the world’s wild lion population lives here and visitors are almost guaranteed to spot a few prides of lions.

 The game density here is great, and lack the crowds make this one of the best parks in Africa.

 Etosha National Park

 If you want value in Africa then Namibia is where you should head.
 Park fees are 80 Namibian Dollars ($5) for a day pass into one of the best African National Parks.

 For those not familiar with the pricing in Africa, this is an absolute steal.
 Especially when you consider all the game that can be seen in Etosha National Park.
 Etosha National Park is home to four of the big five and on our first day in the park we were able to see white rhino!